 If you want feathers, we think the best pillow is the Scooms Hungarian Goose Down pillow.
 The chamber design, with an inner core of 15% down and 85% feather, plus an outer chamber that's 90% down and 10% feather, retains its shape remarkably well.
 It feels a little firm at first but quickly settles down to a lovely soft yet full pillow that rarely needs plumping.
 The down and feather filling is certified ethically sourced (a by-product of the food industry), too.

 One of the benefits of down over memory foam is that it's naturally breathable, but a down-side is that it can trigger allergies.
 Scooms has thought of this, and encased its pillow in a tightly woven, cotton sateen cover that's dust mite-proof – this pillow is Nomite certified (this reviewer suffers from a dust allergy, and had no issues with this pillow).
-Note that while it's suitable for those with dust mite allergies, it's not fully hypoallergenic, so if you really struggle with allergies, you may be better with a memory foam option, such as our #2 pick.
+Note that while it's suitable for those with dust mite allergies, it's not fully hypoallergenic, as many memory foam options are.

 The Scooms pillow is pricier than your average down pillow, but it's excellent quality for that price – and it's full enough that you can just use one at a time, rather than doubling up.
 There are some nice added extras to make it even more appealing: free next day delivery, plastic free packaging and a 3-year guarantee.
 In fact, we're such fans, we've given it the gong for Best Pillow in the T3 Awards 2021 Home Living category.